 Immigration has been a defining quality of the United States.
-Throughout its nearly two and a half centuries, the U.S. has been seen as place of hope, freedom, and opportunity for many people from around the world.
-Coming to a new country, immigrants may live with strong memories of the country they left, as well as a hope and drive to learn about living in their new home.
+For nearly two and a half centuries, the U.S. has received people from diverse cultures all around the world.
+Coming to a new country, many immigrants live with strong memories of the country they left as well as a hope and drive to learn about their new home.
 Celebrating the heritage of these Americans is a way to show appreciation for diversity, learn about culture and contributions, and bring awareness to a rich history.

 What Is Irish American Heritage Month?

 In 1991, the United States Congress designated March as Irish American Heritage Month.
 Each year since then, the president has issued a proclamation to commemorate the month.
-The month of March was chosen because St. Patrick’s Day is March 17.
+The month of March was chosen because St. Patrick’s Day is March 17th.
 St. Patrick’s Day is both a Catholic religious holiday and a national holiday in Ireland.
-St. Patrick introduced Christianity to Ireland in the fifth century.
+St. Patrick is credited with introducing Christianity to Ireland in the fifth century.

 Who Are Irish Americans?